"Freud said, "I am interested only in the basement of the human being." Psychosynthesis is interested in the whole

 The 'transpersonal' level - this is the deeper, invisible essence of who we are, transcending our mind and body while also including them.
 On this level we are spiritual beings or 'souls', pure awareness or consciousness, which has taken a unique human form and expression.

-The long term 'goal' of Psychosynthesis therapy would be to aim at helping a client to develop more awareness of and insight into their own nature, in all its complexity, including the smaller 'parts' or sub-personalities which we all contain within us.
+The long term 'goal' of Psychosynthesis therapy would be to help us to develop more awareness of and insight into our psycho-emotional nature, in all its complexity, including the smaller 'parts' or sub-personalities which we all contain within us.

-This depth of insight can lead to liberating dis-identification and can give a client more freedom to choose how they respond to the events of their life, which can lead to lasting behavioural change and greater levels of happiness and fulfillment.
+This depth of insight can lead to liberating dis-identification and can give us more freedom to choose how we respond to the events of our life.
+This can in turn lead to lasting behavioural change - deep and enduring 'second-order change', and greater levels of happiness and fulfillment.